 Blacks have more type II fibers while whites have more type I fibers.
 Type II fibers predispose people to a myriad of cardiometabolic diseases which are also associated with grip strength.

 Now comes the fun part.
 How do muscle fibers differ between elite athletes?
 A few studies have been done but, as expected in physiology studies, they have a low n, but they still do show physiologic differences when compared to the control subjects, physiologic differences that were predicted due to what we know about muscle fiber typing.

 Type IIa fibers possess more aerobic potential than IIx, therefore, power lifters have a higher proportion of IIa fibers compared to IIx fibers.
-It should also be noted that powerlifters have the same amount of type I fibers as the general population (Fry et al, 2003a), so knowing this fact, since blacks have a lower proportion of type I muscle fibers as noted in Caeser et al (2015), this explains why there are very few black power lifters: they have the opposite type II fiber type while having less type I fiber.
+It should also be noted that powerlifters have the same amount of type I fibers as the general population (Fry et al, 2003a), so knowing this fact, since blacks have a lower proportion of type I muscle fibers as noted in Caeser and Hunter (2015), this explains why there are very few black power lifters: they have the opposite type II fiber type while having less type I fiber.

 Furthermore, Olympic lifters also use a higher percentage of type IIa fibers (Fry et al, 2003b).
 This also explains the lower amount of blacks in weight lifting as well.
 Fiber types don’t explain everything, but at elite levels, they do mean a lot and looking at the racial variation explains racial differences in elite sporting competition.

 Explaining racial differences in sprinting competitions is easy as well.
 Type IIx fibers combined with the ACTN3 gene=elite human performance (Mills et al, 2001).
 The gene ACTN3 was discovered to explain explosive power, and it just so happened to vary by race.
 William Saletan writes: